CatenaTools/catena-public-docs/engines/unity/matchmaking/peer-to-peer.md

 ### Add Peer to Peer Matchmaking
 1. Configure your running Catena instance using the [Configuring The Catena Backend](#configuring-the-catena-backend) documentation above
-2. Replace the contents of your `SceneManager.cs` file with the below code
+2. Replace the contents of your `SceneManager.cs` file with the following code:

 <!-- TODO (@HF): csharp does not appear to be supported. determine how to enable it for better syntax highlighting -->
 ```c